Click the "Select File" button above, and choose your DSQ file.

 Convert DSQ to another file type

-To convert your DSQ file to another format, you need Torque 3D or other Game software.
+To convert DSQ animations to another format, you need Torque Game Engine or other 3D software.

 Convert a file to DSQ